Emma-LisaNeIC/neic.no/_people/gudmund-host.md

   neic2022-pc:
     role: Ex officio
 ---
-Gudmund Høst is the Director of NeIC, and is employed at [NordForsk](https://www.nordforsk.org/) in Oslo.
+Gudmund Høst was the Director of NeIC from 2012-2024, currently employed at [NordForsk](https://www.nordforsk.org/) in Oslo.

 Prior to this he has held positions at the Research Council of Norway and the